Piyush-Katyal/newsletter-signup/README.md

 # newsletter-signup
-Login page for an organisation's newsletter signing
+Login page for an organisation's newsletter signing.